scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 Even though resources allocated into this project were quite limited, we have managed to fulfill all our goals announced last year in [Scala Native Next Steps](https://contributors.scala-lang.org/t/scala-native-next-steps/4216).
 Currently, this project is developed by a single engineer working full-time, thanks to our cooperation with VirtusLab.
-We also appreciate and would like to thank our community contributorsfor the huge amounts of work they have done for this project.
+We also appreciate and would like to thank our community contributors for the huge amounts of work they have done for this project.

 There are many plans for the future of Scala Native, few things you can expect is for sure integration with the Scala 3 and better support for different architectures, like ARM.
 Stay tuned for next updates...